janbodnar/Python-Skolenie/dictionary.md

 ## Basic operations

-The following examples shows some basic operations with dictionaries.
+The following example shows some basic operations with dictionaries.

 ```python